kgd-04-doppler-fox/fancy-todo-server/README.md

 A todo app with fancy features:

 * Registering an account for your personalised to-do
-* Digital clock
+* Add a new Todo, update, or delete it
-* Daily weather forecast
+* Generate motivational quotes

 ---